Thursday, August 22, 2019

 Dale's little-boy look

-MY FIRST ENCOUNTER with Dale Earnhardt was uncomfortable.
+with Dale Earnhardt was uncomfortable.
 I was then working on a story for Winston Cup Scene, and Dale was standing on the back of a hauler an hour or so before Winston Cup qualifying.

 I walked right up and asked Dale about his dreams as a driver.
 I was green and didn't know that no driver (much less Earnhardt) would talk before qualifying.
 Earnhardt said he couldn't think about it right then, and he learned up against the hauler and turned his head away.